Are There Any Army Apprenticeships?

 Written by Calvin Bowers

-If you are looking for an army apprenticeship, you should bear in mind that despite all the glossy posters and dramatic, cinematic adverts for joining the army, it isn’t all how it is made to look.
-Being a military serviceperson is an extremely physically and mentally demanding career choice and it is important to go into it with your eyes open about the possibility of dying in battle or being seriously wounded.
+If you are looking for army apprenticeships, you should bear in mind that despite all the glossy posters and dramatic, cinematic adverts for joining the army, it isn’t all how it is made to look.
+Being a military serviceperson is an extremely physically and mentally demanding career choice.
+You must go into it with your eyes open about the possibility of serious injury or dying in battle.

-It is important to take your time and look behind the glossy images to the actual statistics and these show that there were 71 UK armed forces deaths in the year 2020/21.
+It is important to take your time and look behind the glossy images to the actual statistics.
+These show that there were 71 UK armed forces deaths in the year 2020/21.
 This isn’t as bad as in some years but it was one of the worst in the last decade.

-You may be saying to yourself that it is a relatively safe time to take on an army apprenticeship as we aren’t in Afghanistan or Iraq any more, but there is also the very real prospect of the UK, USA and other NATO allies joining a European land war against Russia on the side of Ukraine.
+You may think that it is a relatively safe time to take on an army apprenticeship.
+We are no longer in Afghanistan or Iraq so the chances of being deployed are slim, right?
+There is also the very real prospect of the UK, USA and other NATO allies joining a European land war against Russia on the side of Ukraine.
 It seems to be the direction of travel as more and more NATO countries send advanced weapons and modern tanks to the war.

 Army Apprenticeships

-The off-the-job training relates to the things that will be theory-based and therefore non-practical, so sitting and learning information about safety in the job role, or the rules of engagement, or some other aspect of the study that is needed to qualify for the academic component of the apprenticeship.
+The off-the-job training relates to the things that will be theory-based and therefore non-practical.
+In other words, you’ll be sitting and learning information about safety in the job role, the rules of engagement, or some other aspect of the study that is needed to qualify for the academic component of the apprenticeship.

-Each apprenticeship allows an apprentice to gain a qualification and the level of the apprenticeship depends on the level of the award.
-Someone completing a Level 2 Apprenticeship would receive the equivalent of an NVQ or BTEC Level 2 qualification and someone completing a Level 3 apprenticeship would receive an NVQ or BTEC Level 3 qualification.
+Each apprenticeship allows an apprentice to gain a qualification.
+The level of the apprenticeship depends on the level of the award.
+Someone completing a Level 2 Apprenticeship would receive the equivalent of an NVQ or BTEC Level 2 qualification.
+Similarly, someone completing a Level 3 apprenticeship would receive an NVQ or BTEC Level 3 qualification.
 This depends on the End Point Assessment being successfully completed.

-We have included more detail about the armed forces apprenticeships below.
+We have included more details about the army apprenticeships below.

 This apprenticeship is a Level 2 intermediate apprenticeship which means it is open to those with very few academic qualifications so school leavers should be able to apply and be accepted at the age of 16.

-Because many of those who will be signing up for this apprenticeship will be below the age of 18, this apprenticeship will restrict the apprentices to roles in the general welfare and humanitarian sphere rather than in active combat situations.
+Many of those who will be signing up for this apprenticeship will be below the age of 18.
+As a result, this apprenticeship will restrict the apprentices to roles in the general welfare and humanitarian sphere rather than in active combat situations.

-Weapons training will be provided as an integral part of the apprenticeship but battlefield drills, ceremonial duties and the administering of first aid to wounded people will also play a large part in the apprenticeship.
+Weapons training will be provided as an integral part of the apprenticeship.
+However, battlefield drills, ceremonial duties, and the administering of first aid to wounded people will also play a large part in the apprenticeship.

-By the time that you take your End Point Assessment that is necessary to complete the 12 month apprenticeship, you will be expected to be able to show an understanding of the rules of engagement and the law of armed conflict.
+By the time you take your End Point Assessment that is necessary to complete the 12-month apprenticeship, you will be expected to be able to show an understanding of the rules of engagement and the law of armed conflict.
 You should be able to prioritise your safety, those of your squad and that of any civilians in the vicinity.

 It is imperative that you are punctual and reliable and have a strong work ethic.
-A career in the armed forces isn’t for someone who lacks these very basic skills and they are very decisive when it comes to cutting out dead wood.
+A career in the armed forces isn’t for someone who lacks these very basic skills.
+The armed forces are very decisive when it comes to cutting out dead wood.
 For anyone looking for an easy ride, this most definitely isn’t it.

-You will also be expected to be very physically fit and strong with excellent endurance, and to be able to prove this in a number of different ways including running and drilling practices.
+You must also be very physically fit and strong with excellent endurance.
+You will have to prove this in a number of different ways including running and drilling practices.

 Military Engineering Construction Technician – Level 3

 This apprenticeship is a Level 3 Advanced apprenticeship and it is within the construction route.
-The job role that it relates to is within the military where you will be known as a Royal Engineer.
-This is the section of the military that is responsible for the construction and repair of any facilities at home and abroad.
+The job role that it relates to is within the military where you will be a Royal Engineer.
+This section of the military is responsible for the construction and repair of any facilities at home and abroad.

-In addition to the usual construction skills that you will be expected to learn, you should have advanced combat skills before you start the apprenticeship.
-You will be expected to go on patrol and to work in a hostile environment.
+In addition to the usual construction skills that you will have to learn, you should have advanced combat skills before you start the apprenticeship.
+You will go on patrol and work in a hostile environment.
 You will know about cover and the best team tactics to use in order to keep your team safe.
-You will be required to have excellent physical strength and stamina as this is an extremely demanding job with heavy lifting and running required.
+Furthermore, you must have excellent physical strength and stamina.
+This is an extremely demanding job with heavy lifting and running required.

-This may mean that completing the other apprenticeship for HM Serviceperson in advance would stand you in good stead for success in this apprenticeship as you would have already learned the combat skills that you will need in order to excel as a Royal Engineer.
+This may mean that completing the other apprenticeship for HM Serviceperson in advance would stand you in good stead for success in this apprenticeship.
+This is because you would have already learned the combat skills needed to excel as a Royal Engineer.

-The Military Engineering Construction Apprenticeship should take 18 months, not including the End Point Assessment and after this you should be well-placed for a continuing job role as a Royal Engineer.
+The Military Engineering Construction Apprenticeship should take 18 months, not including the End Point Assessment.
+After this, you should be well-placed for a continuing job role as a Royal Engineer.

 If you have read through the reasons to start an apprenticeship and who can start an apprenticeship already, you should use our dedicated apprenticeship jobs board to find an apprenticeship opportunity in your area.
-There are many to choose from and you are sure to find something that relates to your area of interest that you can proceed to apply for.
+With so many to choose from, you are sure to find something that you can proceed to apply for.

 Share This Story!